 The Wreck of SS Henry Steinbrenner

-On May 11, 1953, Lake Superior claimed 17 lives when the 427-foot Henry Steinbrenner went down.
-The iron ore carrier left Superior, Wisconsin on Sunday, May 10 under sunny 78-degree skies, but by the evening, the Steinbrenner was sailing through gale force winds upwards of 72 miles per hour, and 19-foot waves were pouring a dangerous amount of water into the hold.
+In September of 2023, the wreck of the SS Henry Steinbrenner was discovered in 750 feet of water south of Isle Royale by a pair of Minnesota shipwreck-hunters.
+Lake Superior claimed 17 lives when the 427-foot Henry Steinbrenner went down on May 11, 1953.
+The iron ore carrier left Superior, Wisconsin on Sunday, May 10, under sunny 78-degree skies, but by the evening, the Steinbrenner was sailing through gale force winds upwards of 72 miles per hour, and 19-foot waves were pouring a dangerous amount of water into the hold.
 Throughout the night, the temperatures dropped dramatically, turning rain into driving snow and blinding the heavily-laden Steinbrenner.
 By morning, its fate was sealed and an abandon ship signal was blown by around 7:30am.
 Nearby ships were able to save 14 men, but 17 died, including the captain and first mate.

 The Sinking of the SS America

 The SS America served as a communication and transport ship for the North Shore prior to Highway 61.
 On June 7, 1928 America arrived in Washington Harbor off the shore of Isle Royale and swiftly ran aground.
 Although the captain attempted to beach her, she hit a second reef, sunk, and remains there to this day.
 All aboard were safely rescued, including the captain’s dog.
 The wreckage can be seen today, as her hull lies only two feet below the surface of Superior--a haunting and unforgettable experience, one no visitor to Isle Royale will soon forget.

 Lake Superior Facts & Info